 A- Test case template for ecommerce website

 - Project name: this is the identification of each project to others.
-In case you carry out several tests, those tests should be named following uniform rules.
+In case you carry out several tests, you should name them following uniform rules.

 - Test ID: Each test project for any ecommerce website contains many criteria.
-Therefore, to make sure that you can quickly check or mention a single test case, each should be given a unique ID.
+Therefore, to make sure that you can quickly check or mention a single test case, we should give a unique ID for each test field.

-- Date: This should be the date when the test was created.
+- Date: This should be the date when you created the test.

 - Section: There are many sections on each page ecommerce website.
 To not miss any part, you should write down which section you are testing.
-For example, on the product page, you must test sections such as product images, product information, product descriptions, product reviews,…
+For example, you must test sections on the product page such as product images, product information, product descriptions, product reviews, etc.

 - Test steps: all test steps should be mentioned in detail here.